zettsu-t/cppMockgen/notes.md

 _-split 1_ generates files per class and it helps to find which file a tester code should include.

-Even using _-split 1_, all mocks for free functions are in one file to write _#include generated.hpp_ directives easily.
+All mocks for free functions are in one file to write _#include generated.hpp_ directives easily.

 ## Limitations